Please refer to the Tutorials page.

 The user connects to the first node where the data is encrypted.
 Then the encrypted data flows to the second node and gets encrypted again and only then reaches the internet.
 The Double VPN server list can be found at servers page.

 It depends on various criteria.
-If you connect to a closest server you may expect a ping lower than 60 ms and a VPN connection almost identical to your Internet connection in terms of speed.
+If you connect to the closest server you may expect around a 30% loss in bandwidth speed.

-All ports are open on our servers except SMTP and Netbios.
+All ports are open on our servers except SMTP and Netbios for outgoing connections.

 No, but we are planning to add the support of IPv6 in 2017.